danguyenwork/sdc_p1_lane_detection/writeup_template.md

 In the `draw_line()` function, I performed the following steps:
 1. Calculate the slope of each pair of points in Hough transformation
-2. Average all the negative slopes - this would be the left-lane
-3. Average all the positive slopes - this would be the left-lane
-4. Using the averaged slopes above, iterate through each set of point to find and average the intercepts for each lane
+2. We expect the slopes of the lanes to be within a certain range of value.
+In this case I have chosen [-.9,-.4], [.4, .9].
+All sets of lines with slopes outside these range are eliminated.
+3. Parse the set of valid lines into x,y coordinates for the left and right lane based on sign of slope
+4. Fit a line using `np.polyfit` to find the line parameters.
-5. Identify the y-coordinate of the top of the region of interest and the y-coordinate of the bottom of the image
+5. Determine the top of the region of interest.
-6. Knowing these information, I can now extrapolate from the bottom of the image to the top of the region of interest
+6. Calculate the endpoints based on 4&5
+7. Draw lines

 ### 2. Identify potential shortcomings with your current pipeline